-- Agreed: that paragraphs 93 107 as amended stand part of the Report; - Agreed: that the Appendices stand part of the Report; - Agreed: that the Executive Summary stands part of the Report. - Agreed: that the Report on the Civil Service (Special Advisers) Bill be the Second Report of the Committee for Finance and Personnel to the Assembly for session 2012/13. - Agreed: that the Report on the Civil Service (Special Advisers) Bill be printed. - Agreed: that an extract of the draft minutes of today's proceedings relating to the report is titled "unapproved" and checked by the Chairperson before being included in the Committee report, which will be sent for printing before the next Committee meeting.
+Agreed: that paragraphs 93 - 107 as amended stand part of the Report;

+Agreed: that the Appendices stand part of the Report;

+Agreed: that the Executive Summary stands part of the Report.

+Agreed: that the Report on the Civil Service (Special Advisers) Bill be the Second Report of the Committee for Finance and Personnel to the Assembly for session is titled "unapproved" and checked by the Chairperson before being included in the Committee report, which will be sent for printing before the next Committee meeting.